 The state of Indiana will pay an Indianapolis veterinarian $1.2 million to settle a lawsuit she filed claiming a Department of Child Services case manager conducted an illegal search of her office then posted a notice falsely informing her that her children had been removed from her home.

 A spokesman for the Indiana Attorney General’s Office, which represented DCS in the litigation, confirmed the settlement amount for Beth Breitweiser, DVM.
-She filed a federal lawsuit against the agency and a family case manager whose conduct she alleged violated her civil rights.
+She filed a federal lawsuit against the agency and a family case manager whose conduct she alleged violated her civil rights and landed her on the Child Protection Index before the agency unsubstantiated a complaint it had lodged against her.

 “We agreed to a $1.2 million settlement because it was deemed to be in the best interest of the State of Indiana,” AG spokesman William McCleery wrote in an email.